 In order for an embryo to implant in the uterus it must break through the zona pellucida, a thin "shell" surrounding the embryo.
 The process of the embryo breaking through the zona pellucida is called "hatching."
 Hatching can be aided by making a tiny opening in the zona pellucida just prior to transferring the embryo to the uterus.
 In Cleveland Clinic's IVF program, assisted hatching is routinely performed on all embryos before they are transferred to the uterus.

 - Embryo freezing.

-Surplus embryos not transferred to the patient's uterus may be able to be frozen ("cryopreserved") for future use by the couple.
-In Cleveland Clinic's IVF program, cryopreservation of embryos is carried out either on the third day after egg retrieval when the embryo is between six and eight cells in size or on the fifth or sixth day after egg retrieval (the "blastocyst" stage).
+Surplus embryos that are not transferred to the patient's uterus may be able to be frozen ("cryopreserved") for future use by the couple.
+In Cleveland Clinic's IVF program, cryopreservation of embryos is carried out either on the third day after egg retrieval when the embryo is between 6 and 8 cells in size or on the fifth or sixth day after egg retrieval (the "blastocyst" stage).
 Embryos that have potential to become successful pregnancies in the future are cryopreserved.

 - Preimplantation genetic diagnosis (PGD).